-Network segmentation is a critical part of any organization’s security strategy.
+Network segmentation is a critical part of any organization’s information security strategy.
 Insider threats, lateral movement, and privilege escalation are becoming severe threats and network segmentation can often be the last line of defense against a malicious actor who has already penetrated your network.
 Read on to see how organizations are using network segmentation to improve security and learn how to avoid important pitfalls.

 In this article you will learn: